santhiraju/SenchaPOC/Readme.md

 2. Download and Install Sencha CMD 6.5.3.6
 3. Run "sencha which" from command prompt to make sure the correct sencha cmd version is installed
 4. Download the sample code from Github.
-5. In this sample app, SenchaPOC is the root folder.
-5. Navigate to SenchaPOC folder from command prompt(cd C:\..\SenchaPOC)
+5. Navigate to folder where you have downloaded the code using command prompt(For example, cd C:\..\SenchaPOC)
 6. Run "sencha app watch" to launch the application.
 You'll notice "waiting for changes.." message once it is started
 7. Launch http://localhost:1841 from your browser to view the application.